 In 1974, Johnson showed how to multiply and divide sparse polynomials using a binary heap.
 This paper introduces a new algorithm that uses a heap to divide with the same complexity as multiplication.
 It is a fraction-free method that also reduces the number of integer operations for divisions of polynomials with integer coefficients over the rationals.
 Heap-based algorithms use very little memory and do not generate garbage.
 They can run in the cpu cache and achieve high performance.
-We compare our C implementation of sparse polynomial multiplication and division with integer coefficients to the routines of existing computer algebra systems.
+We compare our C implementation of sparse polynomial multiplication and division with integer coefficients to the routines of the Magma, Maple, Pari, Singular and Trip computer algebra systems.